idaholab/fenix/doc/content/source/userobjects/ParticleStepperBase.md

 # ParticleStepperBase

-`ParticleStepperBase` is the abstract class form which all steppers should be derived. `ParticleStepperBase` provides the basic method to update a particles direction and maximum distance based on the velocity stored in ray data, the current time step and dimension of the mesh.
+`ParticleStepperBase` is the abstract class form which all steppers should be derived. `ParticleStepperBase` provides the basic method to update a particle's direction and maximum distance based on the velocity stored in ray data, the current time step, and dimension of the mesh.
 In the provided method `setMaxDistanceAndDirection` the direction is set based on the dimension of the mesh, and the maximum distance is set with the following rule:

 \begin{equation}
   d_\text{max} = \vec{v} \cdot \vec{v} \: dt,